St George's Cricket Club: History

 Most of its playing members were British-born and excluded Americans from participating in their "English game".
+In 1843, this led to the formation of the New York Cricket Club, to which Edwin Augustus Stevens granted land for a ground in Hoboken.
 The local resentment of this English social exclusivity amongst New York ball players may have been the impetus for cricket to be designated as an "English" game in the US, though it had been played for over a century at the time.

-The SGCC club traveled to Canada on several occasions in the 1850s, encouraging a touring tradition for American sports which culminated in George Parr's All England XI visiting New York, Philadelphia, and Montreal in 1859.
+The SGCC club traveled to Canada on several occasions in the 1850s, encouraging a touring tradition for American sports which culminated in George Parr's All-England XI visiting New York, Philadelphia, and Montreal in 1859.
 This was the first occasion that a professional team of players in any sport had played in the United States.
 The All England Team of professionals played a US XXII team that included five SGCC players.